Doctor of Applied Intercultural Studies

 “There is one Program Fee of $23,400* which is paid in 12 equal installments over four years.

 The program fee (*subject to change each fall) is payable in three installments per year.
-(AGTS accepts cash, checks, Visa, MasterCard and Discover as payment.)
+(AGTS accepts cash, checks, Visa, American Express, MasterCard, and Discover as payment.)
 The first installment is due on the first day of class.
 All subsequent installments are due on the first day of the months of regularly scheduled courses (February, June and October).
 The fees are non-refundable.

 Participants are required to sign a promissory note at their initial registration indicating their commitment to paying the Program Fee in a timely fashion and in its entirety.
 This is standard procedure required of all AGTS doctoral students.
 The promissory note will outline the installment due dates for the participant.
 The 12 installments outlined are to be paid consecutively and are still due at the assigned date, even if the participant for any reason skips a class session.

-D.Miss. participants are eligible for loan deferment.
+DAIS participants are eligible for loan deferment.
 The program does qualify for VA benefits and private student loans.
-However, grants and scholarships for Doctor of Missiology study are normally not available.
-Contact the Financial Aid office for more information.
+However, grants and scholarships for Doctor of Applied Intercultural Studies are normally not available.
+This program is not eligible for Title IV federal aid.
+Contact the university's Student Financial Services Office for more information.

 - Overdue Project Fee: participants who exceed critical project deadlines will be charged a $500 fee.